 I’m so glad you asked.

-Here are seven videos that will take your sales and marketing efforts to the next level:
+Here are seven videos that will take your sales and marketing efforts to the next level, based on the principles of They Ask, You Answer:

 Every salesperson answers 5-10 of the same questions on every call.